Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 ## Assign the accounts

-In this step you assign the accounts to which you want to book the payments.
+In this step you assign the accounts to which you want to post the payments.
-You may assign the same accounts to all stores or you may assign different accounts per store or even per pay desk.
+You may assign the same accounts to all stores, or you may assign different accounts per store or even per pay desk.
 Depending on your choice, you have to assign the accounts in different places:
 - To [assign the same accounts to all stores](#assign-the-accounts-in-the-global-settings), enter the accounts in the global settings.
 - To [assign the accounts to a single store](#assign-the-accounts-in-the-store-settings), enter the accounts in the admin settings of the respective store.
 - To [assign the accounts to a single pay desk](#assign-the-accounts-in-the-pay-desk-settings), enter the accounts in the admin settings of the respective pay desk.